-In the case of a lost or found child, report the details per the lost child protocol (see page 29).

-In the case of a sexual assault or domestic violence incident, follow the appropriate protocol on page 30.
+In the case of a lost or found child, report the details per the lost child protocol.
+In the case of a sexual assault or domestic violence incident, follow the appropriate protocol.

 In all other cases, use plain English to clearly explain what the situation is, and, if you know them, what resources you think you need.
 Black Swan may send other resources as well, and may roll to your location for a face to face.